There are so many reasons not to eat cows, but here are our top 10:

 6. Animal Agriculture Pollutes the Planet

 By some estimates, animal agriculture is responsible for more greenhouse gases than all of the world’s transportation systems combined.
-According to the United Nations, a global shift toward vegan eating is vital if we are to combat the worst effects of climate change.
+According to the United Nations, a global shift toward vegan eating is vital if we are to combat the worst effects of the climate catastrophe.

 7. Even Cowboys Don’t Eat Cows Anymore